markefuller/orcl/README.md

 1. Launch the Chrome browser application (Same location that you launched Git-Bash).
 The home page should be set to the OCI sign in page.

-2. Sign in to the OCI console using the following information.
+2. Sign in to the OCI console using the following information:
 * **Tenant Name:** {{Cloud Tenant}}
 * **User Name:** {{User Name}}
 * **Password:** {{Password}}